kensanata/oddmuse6/README.md

   The default is `Home, Changes, About`.
 That also means that none of the pages in the menu may contain a comma.

+### Changes

+One page name is special: viewing this page lists recent changes on the wiki instead of the page itself.
+By default, this page is called "Changes".
+It's name is stored in an environment variable:

-* `ODDMUSE_CHANGES` is the page which acts as an alias for the `/changes` route.
+- `ODDMUSE_CHANGES` is the page which acts as an alias for the `/changes` route.
 The default is `Changes`.

 This means that you can add `Changes` to the main menu and it'll work.
 This also means that you cannot edit the `Changes` page: it's content is inaccessible.

-  Don't forget to change the `changes.sp6` template as well.
+Don't forget to change the `changes.sp6` template if you change the name of this page.

-To reiterate, here's an example of how to have a page called "RecentChanges":
+Here's an example of how to have a page called "RecentChanges":

 1. Set the `ODDMUSE_MENU` environment variable to `Home, RecentChanges, About`.
 This makes sure that "RecentChanges" shows